 With the largest economy in the European Union, it has the world’s fourth largest by nominal gross domestic product (GDP) and the fifth by purchasing power parity (PPP).
 From 2003 to 2008 it was the world’s largest exporter, dropping to second place in 2009; most of its exports are in engineering, machinery, cars, chemical goods and metal, it is currently the principal producer of wind turbines and solar power technology.

 Global brand names to be proud of, from Beethoven to Schumacher

-German engineers including Gottlieb Daimler, Rudolf Diesel, Karl Benz, have all played their part in producing some of the world’s most well respected and recognized cars, such as Mercedes-Benz, BMW, Volkswagen, Audi and Porsche.
+German engineers including Gottlieb Daimler, Rudolf Diesel, Karl Benz, have all played their part in producing some of the world’s most well respected and recognised cars, such as Mercedes-Benz, BMW, Volkswagen, Audi and Porsche.
 And while all these cars ‘make beautiful music’; Beethoven, Bach, Wagner, Brahms and Mozart, also contributed to our listening pleasure.

 Finally, passing the chequered flag, we should remember Michael Schumacher and his brother Ralf, Sebastian Vettel, and recent Formula One race winner, Nico Rosberg.

-Approximately every sixth person in Germany has a .DE extension domain name, with no limits on the number of names registered by individuals and companies.
+Approximately every sixth person in Germany has a .DE domain name, with no limits on the number of names registered by individuals and companies.
 Interest in this domain grows every year, don’t get left behind!